 There are a ton of backups plugins available, like VaultPress and BackupBuddy.
 In some cases, your current host might even be keeping regular backups of all your site’s files.
 But, it’s important that you save your backup files to a secure offsite location, just in case.

 The frequency in which you backup your site depends upon how often you update your site.
 If you regularly publish new content every single day, then a daily backup is recommended.
 But, if your site stays relatively the same, then you can get away with a monthly backup.

 3. Use a Secure Hosting Environment

 You can do everything possible to secure your WordPress site on your end, but none of that will matter if your hosting environment isn’t secure.
-A reputable hosting company will take extra measures to ensure your site is secure.
+A reputable hosting company will take extra security measures to ensure your website is secure.

 However, shared hosting environments aren’t always the most secure option.
 If security is a priority, then it might be worth upgrading to a dedicated hosting package.
 Most dedicated hosts can offer stricter security practices, plus, your site won’t be sharing server resources with hundreds of other websites.